OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 #### No implicit registrations

 The service container cannot resolve types that have not been explicitly registered.
-If that occurs, the resolution raises an exception and you need to provide the registration manually.
+If that occurs, the resolution raises an exception, and you need to provide the registration manually.

 #### Complex service constructors